Flyers move to 3-0-0 after All-Star break with win over Kraken - Yahoo Sports

 • For first time this season, the Flyers came out on the losing end of their coach's challenge.

-They dropped to 4 for 5 after the Kraken's game-tying goal in the first period was upheld.
+They dropped to 4 for 5 after Seattle's game-tying goal in the first period was upheld.
 A lengthy review did not determine the play was offside, which penalized the Flyers.

 But Poehling picked up the Flyers' coaches when he struck again on the penalty kill.
 He scored his third shorthanded goal of the season and second in the last two games to hand the Flyers a 2-1 lead at first intermission.